 Weighing the merits

 Because the 203(k) loan rolls repair costs and the purchase or refinance into one loan, it is extremely convenient for many borrowers.
-Add that to the fact qualifying guidelines are more accomodating than non-government-insured loans, the 203(k) again can make a lot of sense for budget-minded rehabbers.
+Add that to the fact qualifying guidelines are more accommodating than non-government-insured loans, the 203(k) again can make a lot of sense for budget-minded rehabbers.

 Conversely, owing to government red tape, closing on a 203(k) can take from 60 to 90 days, longer than with conventional loans.
 Interest rates also can be slightly higher because of the higher-risk home improvement and construction aspects involved.